 Army 1st Lt.
 Carl F. Rhodes was an officer and a gentleman to the end.
 An electrical engineering major, had joined the R.O.T.C. with his Lambda Chi brother Otto Glasser ’40, and was called up in February 1941.
 He was commissioned as an officer in the Signal Corps, and in April, sent to the Philippines as war rumbled on the horizon.

 Imperial Japanese forces invaded the Philippines almost immediately after Pearl Harbor.
-Carl was captured at the Fall of Bataan the following spring, and along with tens of thousands of other American troops, sent on the infamous forced march through the jungle now known as the Bataan Death March.
+Carl was captured at the Fall of Bataan the following April 9, and along with tens of thousands of other American troops, sent on the infamous forced march through the jungle now known as the Bataan Death March.
 Many died of starvation, heat stroke, and exhaustion, or at the hands of their captors.
 The survivors were divided among three camps near Cabanatuan, Luzon; Bro.
 Rhodes was sent to the worst of these, Camp #1, where dysentery, malaria, malnutrition, and abuse took a heavy toll on the prisoners.

 “I was delighted to read that Bruce Cormack '39 is alive although a prisoner.
 Bruce, Carl Rhodes '38, and myself entered the Army together, with the same outfit, and but for a queer quirk of fate we would all be together today.
 I hope you will have good news about Carl in the near future.”

 Lt.
 Bruce Cormack, his and Bro.
 Glasser's friend from Cornell, survived, and wrote to Carl’s mother: "I want you to know what a fine man Carl was in the opinion of all who knew him and what a good soldier and officer he made.
 His men loved him, would do anything for him and would follow him anywhere.
 I could not have asked for a better buddy and companion.”